acasadoquijada/tell_me_a_joke/README.md

 ![diagram](docs/images/project-diagram.png)

+Image obtained from the Udacity's Android Developer Nanodegree

 ### Application flavors

 As mentioned before the app has two flavors, free and paid.

-The *source Flavor*, from where both inherit, doesn't have adds.
+The *source Flavor*, from where both inherit, doesn't contains adds.
 For this reason the paid Flavor uses this resources instead of creating specific ones.
 See [here](https://github.com/acasadoquijada/tell_me_a_joke/tree/master/app/src/paid)

 On the other hand, for the free one there are some specific resources that can be found [here](https://github.com/acasadoquijada/tell_me_a_joke/tree/master/app/src/free)

+## How to install and use TODO

 ### Screenshots TODO